NDLUG/control-alt-delete/challenge04/README.md

         w.w*www
         w..***x

-- **Part B*: As [Tux] looks into the darkness of the tunnel, he realizes that the `w` on the map are not walls, but wires!
-He can pass those tiles but it will take him twice as long since he has to use his trusty wirecutters to get through them.
+- **Part B**: As [Tux] looks into the darkness of the tunnel, he realizes that the `w` on the map are not walls, but wires!
+He can pass those tiles but it will take him twice as long since he has to use his trusty wire cutters to get through them.
 Assuming `w` denotes a wire, what is the least number of tiles [Tux] must cross to exit the maze (including the starting and end tiles)?

     In the sample above, [Tux] would require `13` tiles as shown below: